 - To rotate the clothes, we used the SPIN Effect but we also defined a Custom Anchor Point, so we can choose the exact position from where you want to rotate the clothes.
 To learn more, you can watch our tutorial on How To Define A Custom Anchor Point in Microsoft PowerPoint.
 We also defined a custom anchor point for Batman’s hand as well.
 Use the Selection Pane to look deep into the shape layers used in the presentation.

 - Slide No. 2

-All the body parts which are in Motion should be drawn separate from the reset of layers as you can not apply different animations on a grouped object in PowerPoint.
+All the body parts which are in Motion should be drawn separately from the rest of the layers as you can not apply different animations on a grouped object in PowerPoint.

 This animation is just an illustration of exploring the animation #possibilitieswithpowerpoint.